 Gordon-Brandon House | Caswell County, NC | c.
 1850

 Located in a quaint historic community on the Virginia-North Carolin border, this antebellum-raised cottage has been empty for years.
-But it may get another chance if someone can step up to buy and restore the home.
+But it may get another chance because a new owner has stepped up to rehabilitate the home.

 Milton, NC History